What are some good ways to encourage children to help people who are less fortunate than them?

 How can we encourage children to read for pleasure?

-What are some ways to encourage children to exercise?
+What are some ways to encourage children to eat green vegetables?

 Fortunate: "favored by or involving good luck or fortune; lucky."
 There is a certain amount of luck involved in survival.
 In life, we seem to be dealt a deck of cards.
 Some are more fortunate than others.
 They are born with many advantages and have it much easier than others.
 Some are...

 Copyright © 2022 Maven Media Brands, LLC and respective content providers on this website.
 HubPages® is a registered trademark of Maven Coalition, Inc. Other product and company names shown may be trademarks of their respective owners.
 Maven Media Brands, LLC and respective content providers to this website may receive compensation for some links to products and services on this website.

 |HubPages Device ID||This is used to identify particular browsers or devices when the access the service, and is used for security reasons.|